sammancoaching/website/society/events/open_space_2024-10-16.md

 This event is free to attend.

 ## Agenda
-Times are CET - use this link to [Add to Calendar](https://calndr.link/event/t0S6bmoy2u) in your timezone.
+Times are Stockholm/Berlin - use this link to [Add to Calendar](https://calndr.link/event/t0S6bmoy2u) in your timezone.
 * 15:50 - Zoom meeting opens.
 * 16:00 - Welcome & information, collaboratively agree open space agenda
 * 16:15 - First open space session